COVID-19-AI-Research-Project/xDNN/Projects/Matlab/1/README.md

 ```

-Now go to your default browser and search for given HTTP address: http://127.0.0.1:5000/.
+Now go to your default browser and search for given HTTP address.
 You will see a web page as shown below:

 ![WebPage1](../1/Media/Images/README/WebPage1.png)